 TSim – Turan Simulator

-The TSim application was developed for hierarchical network-based military waveform design within the TURAN project.
-Two main objectives were targeted with TSim:
+The TSim application was developed to facilitate hierarchical network-based military waveform design within the scope of TURAN project.
+Two main objectives of TSim are:

-- Investigating the interactions and measuring the performance of complex and multi-layer waveform algorithms running together.
+- Investigating the interactions and measuring the performance of complex and multi-layer waveform algorithms running simultaneously.

-- Identifying and resolving issues in distributed networks with numerous units that are difficult or impossible to replicate in the field during the design phase.
+- Identifying and resolving issues in the design of distributed radio networks consisiting of numerous units, which would otherwise be difficult or impossible to replicate in the field .

 Capabilities